smashedtoatoms/asdf-sbcl/README.md

   caches with `rm -rf ~/.cache/clpm ~/.local/share/clpm`

 ## Possible issues
-The addition of clpm and lake is relatively new.  clpm is configured to use the [ql-clpi source](https://gitlab.common-lisp.net/clpm/clpm/-/blob/master/docs/sources.org), which allows access to quicklisp but also allows sourcing GitHub repos (including private ones) and allows version specification and pinning, as well
+The addition of clpmis relatively new.  clpm is configured to use the [ql-clpi source](https://gitlab.common-lisp.net/clpm/clpm/-/blob/master/docs/sources.org), which allows access to quicklisp but also allows sourcing GitHub repos (including private ones) and allows version specification and pinning, as well